 The network of Arabic dancing is something that exists prior to a participant’s involvement with the world of Arabic dancing… This consists of workshops, classes, teachers, support organisations and the paraphernalia created by these organisations such as newsletters, magazines, videos and the like . . .
 Within the networks individually embodied paths exist and co-exist . . . knowledge exists in the popular memory, on the internet, in books, videos and the like and these exist and co-exist with the performative knowledge of the dancing.Bacon (2003)

 Bacon (2003) adds that people become aware of these networks once they start dancing and they choose their own path within the network, thus experiencing different aspects of the dance.

-In 2.6 and 6.4 I will also try to ascertain how Egyptian raqs sharqi is transmitted through bodies, experiences and artefacts and I will draw on Urry’s (2007) concept of mobilities and Welsch’s (1999) transculturality to support my argument.
+In 2.6 and 6.4 I will also try to ascertain how Egyptian Raqs sharqi is transmitted through bodies, experiences, and artifacts and I will draw on Urry’s (2007) concept of mobilities and Welsch’s (1999) transculturality to support my argument.

-In particular, I will argue that Urry’s mobilities provide the link between transcultural networks and physical and virtual movement of people, artefacts and ideas.
+In particular, I will argue that Urry’s mobilities provide the link between transcultural networks and physical and virtual movement of people, artifacts, and ideas.

-McDonald (2010) focuses on the globalisation of Egyptian raqs sharqi and the performativity of gender and identity through this dance.
+McDonald (2010) focuses on the globalization of Egyptian Raqs sharqi and the performativity of gender and identity through this dance.